Homeschool Diner Logo -- 1960's style sign with atomic starburst

 by Julie Shepherd Knapp, copyright 2006

-Unschooling, sometimes called "natural learning" is the ultimate in
+Unschooling, sometimes called "natural learning" is the ultimate in self-

-a child into learning something they have not chosen to learn.
+learning something they have not chosen to learn.

 It is basic Unschooling philosophy that parents do not require children to